kentan522/crypto-portfolio-manager/README.md

 ### Closing

 Feel free to reach out if there are any issues with the spreadsheet.
-Apologies if the code was done rather crudely, the crypto space is constantly rolling 24/7, which leave me no time for efficient coding at the moment!
+Apologies if the code was done rather crudely, the crypto space is constantly rolling 24/7, which leaves me no time for efficient coding at the moment!